echoma/zkui/README.md

 # Build By yourself

-### 1. Python3.x
+### 1. Install Python3.x

-* The latest version is 3.4.2 as Ｉwrite this.
+* The latest version is 3.4.3 as Ｉwrite this.
 This is also the recommended version. [download it here](http://python.org/)

-* PyQt5 package.
+* Install PyQt5 package.

     We use PyQt5 to draw the native window and use its QWebkit to render all the gui component inside the window.